SyndaKitty/FaceCamToAscii/README.md

 # FaceCamToAscii
-Converts webcam video to an ASCII representation
+Converts webcam video to an ASCII representation.
+Uses OpenCV to track a face and keep it centered

-Must have OpenCV installed
+Must have OpenCV installed to run

 Usage:
 ```python